agrawal-rohit/color-crunch/README.md

 The system creates color palettes that start as basic design ideas.
 These ideas can then be adjusted to meet the specific needs and tastes of a particular project and its audience.
 The goal is for this system to encourage designers and developers to make digital experiences that look good and are easy to use for everyone.

+## Demo

+A live demo of the project can be found [here](https://color-palette-generation-using-natural-algorithms-px19u0mpg.vercel.app/).

 ## Methodology

 ### Color Palette Definition and Optimization